wp-plugins/affilinker/readme.txt

 Pro-Version Features:

-- Manage unlimited number of Affiliate Links and keywords
+- Manage <strong>unlimited</strong> number of Affiliate Links and keywords
 - Show Affiliate Links only on certian blog posts with minimum word count (for example, show Affiliate Link only on blog posts with more than 400 words)
 - Specify priority keywords, AffiLinker gives importance to Priority Keywords by first converting them into Affiliate Links (useful, if you are restricting the number of Affiliate Links per blog post/page)
 - Customize every Affiliate Link with different font size, font name
+- Show Title Text (tool tip) that appears when user hovers mouse over an Affiliate Link

 Note: This free version works with most of the interesting features but restricted to manage 3 different Affiliate Links only.
 You can always upgrade to the Premium version of AffiLinker for more links and more features.